 The magic of a first draft is that the first draft is always perfect.
-It doesn't matter if it's rubbish, if it's messy, if it doesn't flow, if it lacks personality or it won't work.
+It doesn't matter if it's rubbish, if it's messy, if it doesn't flow, if it lacks personality, or if it won't work.
 The job of a first draft is to be a draft and get the process started.
-So however it turns out the first draft has done its job perfectly.
+So however it turns out, the first draft has done its job perfectly.

 Don't worry about your first draft — it'll be perfect.

-I read this for the first time in an article that's no longer live and I couldn't now find.
-Respect to the author.
+I read this for the first time in an article by Casey Fowler that's no longer live.
+Most likely, it originates from the novelist Jane Smiley:

 "Every first draft is perfect because all the first draft has to do is exist.
 It's perfect in its existence.
 The only way it could be imperfect would be to NOT exist."